bmanders716/bmanders716.github.io/cookbook.md

 skewer, they may be either toasted or baked.

-Veal Cutlets ‡ l'Italienne.
+Veal Cutlets ‡†¨'Italienne.

-_Ingredients_--1Ω†lb. of fillet of veal.
+_Ingredients_--1Ì†¨b. of fillet of veal.
                Cut into neat cutlets.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
                Egg and bread-crumbs.
                Some carrot and turnip, cut in fancy shapes and boiled.
-               Ω pint of Italian sauce.
+               Ì†∞int of Italian sauce.

 _Method._--Egg and bread-crumb the cutlets and fry them in the butter.